react-native-community/releases/README.md

 ## Changelog

-The changelog in this repository is a community-provided effort to provide a helpful and informative summary of React Native's rapidly changing codebase along with the full list of commits.
+The changelog in this repository is a community-driven effort to provide a helpful and informative summary of React Native's rapidly changing codebase along with a full list of commits.

 The format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/), and generated via the script described in the next section.